UZziell/v2ray-haproxy-docker/README.md

 sudo ./v2ray-install.sh
 ```

-Run the script again to add or remove clients!
+Run the script again to uninstall the service.

 ### Client

 The bridge server exposes these proxy protocols:
+* VMess
+* Vless
 * Shadowsocks
-* VMESS
-* HTTP
-* SOCKS

 ##### Shadowsocks Protocol